 - Structural: A detached garage may not have been built to the building code standards for living space.
 You will need to upgrade any structural deficiencies.
 Some garages may not have needed a permit because it was previously exempt due to its use and size.
 In this case,the garage will need to have all structural elements submitted and reviewed as part of the conversion to living space.

-- Right of Way: If your project requires a new driveway or construction in the public right-of-way, then Portland Department of Transportation (PBOT) will review the project.
+- Right of Way: If your project requires a new driveway or construction in the public right-of-way, then Transportation (PBOT) will review the project.
 They may require separate transportation permit for this work as well.
-For more information about right-of-way requirements, contact the PBOT at (503) 823-7002.
+For more information about right-of-way requirements, contact the Transportation at (503) 823-7002.

 - Permit fees